nerdondon/k8s-dcos-demos/azure-k8s-setup/DEMO_SCRIPT.md

 # Demo Script

+**Note: All docker images pull from my (nerdondon) docker hub repositories.
+To use your own repos, build, push, and modify the deployment manifests accordingly.**

 1. Run `kubectl proxy` to get local access to the k8s dashboard

 1. Run deployments and provision services for test apps